Shane McMahon: The Corporation (1998–2000)

-At No Way Out, Shane made his return as a heel again by trying to help Big Show defeat The Rock; these efforts failed as Vince returned the next Monday night on Raw Is War, when the Rock got a rematch against Big Show and helped The Rock win the match.
-This started the road to WrestleMania 2000, wherein the four-way main event each wrestler had a McMahon in his corner.
+At No Way Out on February 27, 2000, Shane made his return as a heel again by trying to help Big Show defeat The Rock; these efforts failed as Vince returned the next Monday night on Raw Is War, when the Rock got a rematch against Big Show and helped The Rock win the match.
+This started the road to WrestleMania 2000 on April 2, wherein the four-way main event each wrestler had a McMahon in his corner.
 The Rock had Vince, Big Show had Shane, Triple H had Stephanie, and Mick Foley had Shane's mother, Linda McMahon.
 Big Show was the first man eliminated, and soon after he and Shane went their separate ways.
-This led to a match between the two at Judgment Day, which McMahon won after receiving help from Test and Albert, amongst others.
+This led to a match between the two at Judgment Day on May 21, which McMahon won after receiving help from Test and Albert, among others.
 Over the course of the next several months, McMahon allied himself with other heel wrestlers, specially Chris Benoit in his feud over the WWF Championship with The Rock.
-He was also aligned with Edge and Christian, who helped him win the Hardcore Championship from Steve Blackman.
-McMahon met Blackman in a rematch at SummerSlam, losing the title after falling 50 ft through the stage.
+He was also aligned with Edge and Christian, who helped him win the Hardcore Championship from Steve Blackman on the August 21 episode of Raw is War.
+McMahon met Blackman in a rematch at SummerSlam on August 27, losing the title after falling 50 ft through the stage.
 McMahon climbed up the set and tried to run away from Blackman, who gave chase and hit Shane with a Singapore cane, knocking him off.
-McMahon then disappeared from television, making occasional cameo appearances.
+McMahon disappeared from television, making occasional cameo appearances.